aio-libs/aiopg/docs/core.rst

       in the pool.
 At next connection acquiring at least :attr:`minsize` of them will be recreated.

+   .. method:: close()

+      Close pool.

+      Mark all pool connections to be closed on getting back to pool.
+      Closed pool doesn't allow to acquire new connections.

+      If you want to wait for actual closing of acquired connection please call :meth:`wait_closed` after :meth:`close`.

+      .. warning:: The method is not a :ref:`coroutine <coroutine>`.

+   .. method:: wait_closed()

+      A :ref:`coroutine <coroutine>` that waits for releasing and closing all acquired connections.

+      Should be called after :meth:`close` for waiting for actual pool closing.

    .. method:: acquire()

       A :ref:`coroutine <coroutine>` that acquires a connection from